 A DWI will follow you for the rest of your life by remaining on your permanent driving record.
 With time the penalties will ease and become less significant.

-Expungement In Ocean County
+Expungement In New Jersey

 If you have been convicted of a DWI in New Jersey you can challenge the judgment through a motion for post-conviction relief through the New Jersey Superior Court.
 You would file the motion in the court where you were convicted for your drunk driving charges.
-For example if you were convicted in Monmouth County you would go to the New Jersey Superior Court in Freehold and if you were convicted in Ocean County you would go to the Superior Court in Toms River.
-The argument for a post-conviction relief is under the belief that the trial attorney did a bad job at defending the accused while the case was before the trial court.
+For example, if you were convicted in Monmouth County you would go to the New Jersey Superior Court in Freehold and if you were convicted in Ocean County you would go to the Superior Court in Toms River.
+The argument for post-conviction relief is made under the belief that the trial attorney did a bad job at defending the accused while the case was before the trial court.
 The defendant must show that their defense attorney had made mistakes during the trial and that the defendant was hurt by their attorney's actions or omissions.
 Although DWI appeals are rarely successful, there is no risk of your sentencing being increased in any way if you pursue one.
 You may be able to reduce the penalties you are facing but it is unlikely to completely reverse the guilty verdict.

 10 Year Step Down For Future DWI Convictions